opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/distribution-rights.rst

 :Description: Rights statement that is relevant for the dcat:accessURL of this distribution.
 :Usage Notes: The rights statement declares for which purpose and in which context
               the data of a distribution can be used: for commercial purposes or only for non commercial purposes.
-Does it need be referenced, when it is used?
+Does it need to be referenced, when it is used?
 These conditions are all captured in the right statements.
 For the exact values, see the list below.